Remembering when 'Super Soul 16' WWRL ruled the radio world

 Nevertheless, he and other observers also say this history was being buried even as it was made.
 Racism, either subtle or overt, impacted everything from playlists to hiring.
 Advertisers periodically visited the WABC studios to make certain the disc jockeys were white — a practice that ended after Leonard joined in '65.
 Major advertisers and broadcasters also largely shunned Black audiences through the '50s and '60s, or as Ellis Feaster, a radio archivist and veteran DJ with Orlando-based Z88.3 FM, puts it, "owners weren't really interested in going after that segment of the community.
 They figured, no money there so why waste our money?"

-Irving — a street reporter for RL from the late '60s until 1972 when she joined WCBS/880 as its first Black reporter — says that "when Frankie Crocker first went to WMCA [in 1969], the MCA listeners didn't know he was Black even though the WWRL listeners obviously did.
+Irving — an anchor for RL from the late '60s until 1972 when she joined WCBS/880 as its first Black female reporter — says that "when Frankie Crocker first went to WMCA [in 1969], the MCA listeners didn't know he was Black even though the WWRL listeners obviously did.
 For a while [at CBS/880], they didn't know I was Black either."
 Crocker lasted barely a year at WMCA.

 Irving says WABC's Ingram (who died in 2018) had told her and others about those surreptitious studio visits by advertisers who "wanted to make sure all those jocks the kids were listening to were white."